Mike Richards (television personality): GSN: The Pyramid and Divided

+Sony Pictures Television: Wheel of Fortune and Jeopardy!

 Richards left both Price and Deal in 2019 and joined Sony Pictures Television, where he was assigned to the ABC primetime return of Who Wants to Be a Millionaire as an executive producer alongside host Jimmy Kimmel and Michael Davies for the nine-episode first season of the show during the 2019–20 season.
 Richards also served as the executive producer for the 2021 GSN revival series of Chain Reaction.
 For the 2020–21 season, Richards succeeded Harry Friedman as executive producer of Wheel of Fortune and Jeopardy!

 After Jeopardy! host Alex Trebek died on November 8, 2020, Richards appeared at the start of the November 9 episode to pay tribute to him.
 Richards later filled in for two weeks as a guest host of the show, with his first episode airing on February 22, 2021.
 On August 4, it was reported that Richards had entered "advanced negotiations" to become the permanent host, though with other candidates still in contention.
 After that announcement, a lawsuit filed against Richards and others during his tenure as the executive producer of The Price Is Right resurfaced, causing controversy.
 On August 11, it was announced that Richards would succeed Trebek as host of the daily show, with Jeopardy! guest host Mayim Bialik hosting future prime-time specials and spinoffs.
 However, on August 20, it was announced that Richards would step down after offensive comments he had made in the past emerged.
-The five episodes Richards filmed the previous day, the show's first day of production on the new season, aired in September.
+It was also alleged that he had multiple conflicts of interest while participating in the host selection process.
+The five episodes Richards filmed the previous day, the show's first day of production on the new season, aired in September to kick off the show's 38th season.

-Despite speculations that Richards would resign as executive producer of Wheel of Fortune and Jeopardy! after the scandal, he retained that role at both shows with the full backing of Sony Pictures and the head of its television division, Ravi Ahuja.
-However, on August 31, 2021, a week and a half after Richards resigned as permanent host, he was fired as executive producer of both Jeopardy! and Wheel of Fortune.
+Richards initially remained executive producer of Wheel of Fortune and Jeopardy! after resigning as host, with the backing of Sony Pictures and the head of its television division, Ravi Ahuja.
+However, on August 31, 2021, a week and a half after Richards resigned as permanent host, he was fired as executive producer of both shows.
 Michael Davies from Embassy Row served as interim executive producer for Jeopardy! following Richards's departure, and on April 14, 2022, was announced to be taking the role full-time.
 On March 23, 2022, it was announced that Bellamie Blackstone would take over the executive producer role for Wheel of Fortune.
 Bialik and Ken Jennings were eventually chosen as co-hosts for the syndicated version of Jeopardy! on July 27, 2022.

+In a March 2024 interview with People magazine, Richards revealed that after being fired, he spent a lot of time with family reflecting on what happened due to hate his family received in the wake of the controversy over his past behavior.
+Richards also revealed that he was also working on packaging and selling more shows at the time.